 Make A Plan Before Leaving Your Job

-Don’t get mad and leave your job, or decide that you’re leaving today, and will be in business tomorrow.
+Don't get mad and leave your job or decide that you're leaving today and will be in business tomorrow.
 You need to have a financial plan to replace your current income.
-Because clients aren’t just going to show up the first day you open.
+Because clients aren't just going to show up the first day you open.

 If you're going to leave your job, you need money to fall back on until you start making money.
 Or, you can start building your new business before quitting.
 Start freelancing as a side hustle while you're still at your job.

-I know, it’s going to be a lot of work.
-But, you’ll need the income replacement before you leave, so you’re not caught in a disastrous situation because clients don’t just come automatically.
+I know it's going to be a lot of work.
+But you'll need the income replacement before you leave, so you're not caught in a disastrous situation because clients don't just come automatically.

 Have Systems & Policies To Help You

 Set up systems that will help you organize and manage all your tasks and get everything done.
 Invest in software that takes difficult tasks off your hands.
 Also, have policies and disclosures in place that protect you.
-And, make sure there are policies for customers (and any outsourced freelancers).
+And make sure there are policies for customers (and any outsourced freelancers).

 Finally, and most importantly, make sure to draw up good contracts that clearly define payment terms and your policies and have software that makes it easy to pay you and impossible to not pay you.